clearlinux/clear-linux-documentation/source/ac-dpdk.rst

  .. code-block:: bash

-    $ swupd bundle-add dpdk-dev
+    # swupd bundle-add dpdk-dev

 2. Move to l3fwd example

  .. code-block:: bash

-	$ cd /usr/share/dpdk/examples/l3fwd
+	# cd /usr/share/dpdk/examples/l3fwd

 3. Assign RTE_SDK var the path where makefiles are

  .. code-block:: bash

-    $ export RTE_SDK=/usr/share/dpdk/
+    # export RTE_SDK=/usr/share/dpdk/

 4. Assign RTE_TARGET var the value where config file is

  .. code-block:: bash

-    $ export RTE_TARGET=x86_64-native-linuxapp-gcc
+    # export RTE_TARGET=x86_64-native-linuxapp-gcc

 5. Build the l3fwd application and add the configuration header to CFLAGS var

  .. code-block:: bash

-    $ make CFLAGS+="-include /usr/include/rte_config.h"
+    # make CFLAGS+="-include /usr/include/rte_config.h"

+.. _sec_pktgen:

 3. Building pktgen (platform A).
 ================================

-Currently pktgen project is not included in Clear Linux, for that reason it is necessary to download it from upstream and build it:
+Currently **pktgen project** is not included in Clear Linux, for that reason it is necessary to download it from upstream and build it:

 1. Install dpdk bundle

  .. code-block:: bash

-    $ swupd bundle-add dpdk-dev
+    # swupd bundle-add dpdk-dev

 2. Download pktgen tar package 2.9.12 version from this site: http://dpdk.org/browse/apps/pktgen-dpdk/refs/